A High Performance Building System

 Log cabins and timber frame homes built using SIPs are stronger, quieter and vastly more energy efficient than other building systems.
 Because structural insulated panels used for cabin roofs and timber frame walls use rigid insulation as their core they are inherently more efficient giving you less noise, lower energy bills and a more comfortable interior.

-Thanks to the tightness of the SIP building envelope, outside air is not allowed access to the interior of the home except in controlled amounts from the forced ventilation.
-This building system provides easily-regulated humidity levels with less dust making your log home both healthy and comfortable.
+Thanks to the tightness of the building envelope, outside air is not allowed access to the interior of the home except in controlled amounts from the forced ventilation.
+This building system provides easily regulated humidity levels with less dust making your log home both healthy and comfortable.

 SIPs are rigid panels with the foam core bonded to the stiff outer skins, thereby creating structural strength along the same idea as an I-beam.
 Individual panels can be made as large as 8’ x 24’, meaning entire building components are quickly erected, saving dry-in time, costly labor and less exposure to the weather.